Sebastian-Fitzner/veams-components/README.md

-## PG Components Starter Kit
+## Veams Components Starter Kit

-PG Components Starter Kit is a simple partials library to speed up your workflow with the Prototype-Generator (PG).
+Veams Components Starter Kit is a simple partials library to speed up your workflow with Veams-Generator.

 ### Requirements